 Hunger is a signal that reminds us to eat.
 This built-in, biological cue ensures our survival.

-A food craving, however, is a cry for comfort.
-It comes in the form of cookie dough ice cream, cheese fries, a cola, or some other intensely flavored concoction.
+A food craving, however, is a cry for comfort, in the form of cookie dough ice cream, cheese fries, a cola, or some other intensely flavored concoction.

 But if we’re built to survive, why don’t we only seek well-balanced meals?
-Why are we compelled to eat things we know rationally are not good for us?
+Why are we compelled to eat things we know rationally aren’t good for us?

 Eating for Dopamine

 According to Elena Zinkov, a naturopathic doctor based in Bellevue, Washington, it’s because we often use foods to chase a desired emotional state rather than to satisfy an empty stomach.

 “This habit gives you about 10 seconds of pleasure, but it really starts to be destructive in the long term,” she said.

 Zinkov’s book “Crave Reset” unravels the psychology and physiology behind cravings and offers strategies to help us kick our junk food obsession for good.

 When we’re suddenly struck by a food craving, it can feel beyond our control to ignore.
 Yet, we are also responsible for cultivating our cravings over time.
 This is why stopping a craving is so difficult.
 It’s because our brain and body become dependent on these foods, and begin to feel off without them.